These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

 PET (positron emission tomography) scan A scan that produces a three-dimensional image giving details on both the structure and function of organs or tissue being looked at.
 It is sometimes combined with a CT scan.

 Plastic surgeon A specialist surgeon trained in plastic surgery techniques such as breast reconstruction.

 Portacath Also called an implanted port.
 A thin, soft, hollow tube made of plastic that is put into a vein.
 The tube is attached to a rubber disc (port).
 Drugs are given into the port which is usually placed under the skin on the chest.

 Primary breast cancer Breast cancer that has not spread beyond the breast or the lymph nodes (lymph glands) under the arm (axilla)

 Progesterone receptors Proteins within cancer cells that bind to the hormone progesterone (may be abbreviated to PR).

-Prognosis The likely outlook of a disease, whether it is likely to be cured and the person’s life expectancy.
+Prognosis An estimate of the likely outlook of a disease, such as the likelihood of it coming back (recurrence) and the person’s life expectancy.

 Prosthesis An artificial breast form used to restore shape when all or part of the breast has been removed.

 Radiotherapy The use of high energy x-rays to destroy cancer cells.